mirichard/jira-automation-scripts/README.md

 # Jira Automation Scripts & Utilities

 This repository contains utility scripts for managing Jira tickets and comprehensive automation rules for Jira Cloud projects.
-The automation rules are designed to work with the SCRUM project at `https://flow-foundry.atlassian.net`.
+Configure the scripts with your Jira instance URL and project key using environment variables.

 ## 🔧 Utility Scripts